History of Keralam: The Kingdom of Mysore and British influences

 This map includes Kerala in the Southwestern region.
 The Kingdoms of Travancore and Cochin are seen in yellow.

 Kanakakkunnu Palace at Thiruvananthapuram.
 Thiruvananthapuram became a major city on Malabar Coast after the ruler Marthanda Varma annexed all minor kingdoms up to Cochin to form Travancore in the 18th century CE.

 Ponnani harbour in the mid-1930s.

 The arrival of British on Malabar Coast can be traced back to the year 1615, when a group under the leadership of Captain William Keeling arrived at Kozhikode, using three ships.
 It was in these ships that Sir Thomas Roe went to visit Jahangir, the fourth Mughal emperor, as British envoy.
 The island of Dharmadom near Kannur, along with Thalassery, was ceded to the East India Company as early as 1734, which were claimed by all of the Kolattu Rajas, Kottayam Rajas, and Arakkal Bibi in the late medieval period, where the British initiated a factory and English settlement following the cession.

-In 1788, Tipu issued a proclamation to the Nairs of Malabar, wherein he outlined his new scheme of social reform among Nair quoting their polygamy and polyandry:.

-"From the period of the conquest until this day, during twenty-four years, you have been a turbulent and refractory people, and in the wars waged during your rainy season, you have caused number of our warriors to taste the draught of martyrdom.
-Be it so.
-What is past is past.
-Hereafter you must proceed in an opposite manner, dwell quietly and pay your dues like good subjects and since it is the practice with you for one woman to associate with ten men, and you leave your mothers and sisters unconstrained in their obscene practices, and are thence all born in adultery, and are more shameless in your connections than the beasts of the fields : I hereby require you to forsake these sinful practices and be like the rest of mankind; and if you are disobedient to these commands, I have made repeated vows to honour the whole of you with Islam and to march all the chief persons to the seat of Government."

-His proclamation was met with widespread resentment and consequently, Zamorin of calicut killed himself inside his palace by burning it while his family took protection at Travancore, the Nair of Malabar fled to Travancore.
-Due to fear 30,000 Brahmins fled to Travancore.
-The Kottayam and Kadattanand Rajas sought protection from the English East India Company.